 Is Your Toothbrush Telling You to See an Edmonton Dentist?

 If your toothbrush is displaying any of the signs above, then you should definitely bring it up at your next appointment with your Edmonton dentist.
 Try to make an appointment sooner rather than later if any of these signs are also accompanied by tooth pain or by severe gum bleeding and swelling.

 At Azarko Dental Group we can help you figure out what's going on and how you can improve your brushing habits for optimum oral health.
-We have two conveniently located dental clinics in Edmonton, so don't hesitate to contact us at the one nearest you.
+We are a conveniently located dental clinic in Edmonton, so don't hesitate to contact us.

 14938 Stony Plain Rd.